-- Abstract: We present Predicted Variables, an approach to making machine learning a first class citizen in programming languages.
+- Abstract: We present Predicted Variables, an approach to making machine learning (ML) a first class citizen in programming languages.
 There is a growing divide in approaches to building systems: using human experts (e.g. programming) on the one hand, and using behavior learned from data (e.g. ML) on the other hand.
-PVars aim to make ML in programming as easy as `if' statements and with that hybridize ML with programming.
+PVars aim to make using ML in programming easier by hybridizing the two.
 We leverage the existing concept of variables and create a new type, a predicted variable.
 PVars are akin to native variables with one important distinction: PVars determine their value using ML when evaluated.
-We describe PVars and their interface, how they can be used in programming, and demonstrate the feasibility of our approach on three algorithmic problems: binary search, Quicksort, and caches.
+We describe PVars and their interface, how they can be used in programming, and demonstrate the feasibility of our approach on three algorithmic problems: binary search, QuickSort, and caches.
 We show experimentally that PVars are able to improve over the commonly used heuristics and lead to a better performance than the original algorithms.
 As opposed to previous work applying ML to algorithmic problems, PVars have the advantage that they can be used within the existing frameworks and do not require the existing domain knowledge to be replaced.
 PVars allow for a seamless integration of ML into existing systems and algorithms.
 Our PVars implementation currently relies on standard Reinforcement Learning (RL) methods.
 To learn faster, PVars use the heuristic function, which they are replacing, as an initial function.
 We show that PVars quickly pick up the behavior of the initial function and then improve performance beyond that without ever performing substantially worse -- allowing for a safe deployment in critical applications.

 - Keywords: predicted variables, machine learning, programming, computing systems, reinforcement learning